jmswaney/thesis/source/09_introduction.md

 To increase the scale to which 3D in vitro brain models such as cerebral organoids can be cultured, an organoid vascularization strategy using two-photon stereolithography is presented.
-A detailed design for a high-resolution two-photon 3D printer is provided that can achieve 4 µm fabrication reoslution and directly print engineered pore structures.
+A detailed design for a high-resolution two-photon 3D printer is provided that can achieve 4 µm fabrication resolution and directly print engineered pore structures.
 Vasculature printed from biocompatible resins were shown to integrate with cerebral orgnaoids cultured with and without perfusion with limited cytotoxicity.
 Future work may build on